Riding a bike with no hands is a common quirk in Amsterdam. Here are reasons why people do it with tips on how to try it yourself.

 2. Begin pedalling

-You need to have momentum so pedal with some resistance.
-Look straight ahead down the path and not at your hands.
+You need to have momentum and you need to have some resistance when pedaling.
+Look ahead down the path and not at your hands.

 3. Sit up straight